Care Label Translation

 We can provide translations in Word, Excel and many other formats.
-We can also provide pdf copies to verify correct display of fonts, accents and special characters.
-Other services include multilingual typesetting.
+We can also provide PDF copies to verify correct display of fonts, accents and special characters.
+Other services also include multilingual typesetting.
 We can set text in most major languages and design formats.

 Font compatibility of care labelling

 Most major design programmes have good font compatibility these days.
-Our team translates care labelling into over 60 languages on a regular basis.
-Font compatibility is vital to correct labelling.
+This is vital to correct labelling.
 We normally supply translations in Unicode compliant fonts.
-We can supply none-editable PDF copies of translations supplied in Word.
-This allows you to verify correct display of the target language.

-It is important to check the correct appearance of the font, as well as accents and special characters.
+It is important that you check the correct appearance of the font, as well as accents and special characters.
 At very small font sizes accents and special characters can be too small to see.
 This renders them invisible on care labelling when printed.